Causal Evidence that Language Models use Confidence to Drive Behavior: Introduction

 We developed a controlled paradigm to investigate whether and how confidence signals drive abstention behavior.
-In Phase 1, LLMs completed four-option multiple-choice questions drawn from a factuality dataset (see Figure \ref{fig:abstention_paradigm}).
-This phase was designed to elicit confidence estimates in the absence of an abstention option, that we used to model and predict abstention behavior across subsequent phases.
-Phase 1 Chosen Confidence was used to model behavior in Phases 2 and 4 because it represents the model's pure confidence estimate uncontaminated by the presence of an abstention decision.
+In Phase 1, LLMs completed four-option multiple-choice questions drawn from a factuality dataset (see Figure \ref{fig:paradigm_CDpathway}).
+We measured two forms of confidence during Phase~1: calibrated log-probability based confidence derived from the model's output distribution, and verbal confidence---an explicit self-report of certainty elicited in a separate pass.
+Both served as pre-decisional measures, uncontaminated by the presence of an abstention option, that we used to model and predict abstention behavior across subsequent phases.
 In Phase 2, the same questions were presented, but with abstention now available as a response.
 In Phase 3, we tested causality by experimentally modulating abstention rates through enhancement or suppression of internal confidence signals.
 Finally, in Phase 4, models were instructed to abstain whenever their confidence fell below a specified threshold, which we systematically varied.
+Additionally, to characterise the internal basis of these confidence signals, we used activation decoding at the pre-answer token---the locus used for activation steering---to test whether both measures are partial readouts of a richer internal confidence representation.

-Our paradigm, therefore, allowed us to obtain causal evidence for the role of confidence signals at two key stages in the decision making process (see Figure \ref{fig:confidence_framework}): i) the confidence representations themselves, and ii) the policy governing how confidence is used to guide abstention decisions.
+Our paradigm, therefore, allowed us to obtain causal evidence for the role of confidence signals at two key stages in the decision making process (see Figure \ref{fig:paradigm_CDpathway}): i) the confidence representations themselves, and ii) the policy governing how confidence is used to guide abstention decisions.
+Our two-stage framework draws on research demonstrating that human and animal metacognitive decisions involve separable stages: confidence formation and threshold-based action selection~\citep{fleming2017self, kepecs2012computational, gold2007neural, yeung2012metacognition, pouget2016confidence, kiani2009representation}.
+While classic two-stage models focus on how confidence emerges from evidence accumulation, here we take confidence representations as already formed and focus on how they are deployed to guide meta-decisions.
 Notably, this two-stage framework operates at a computational level of analysis, characterizing the functional architecture of confidence-guided meta-decisions: specifically, what problem is being solved (mapping confidence to abstention) and the key components involved—without making claims about the specific neural or algorithmic implementation in transformer architectures.